 You can keep interactive product tours personal by questioning new users on what they’re here for when they’re building a profile for your product.

-When you understand a user’s job-to-be-done, your product tour can adjust to provide more relevant guidance around the tools and features your user is in your app for.
+When you understand a user’s job to be done, your product tour can adjust to provide more relevant guidance around the tools and features your user is in your app for.
+This type of tour is also excellent for guiding users through your core, new, or advanced features, and increasing adoption rates.

-Bonsai, an all-in-one product suite for freelancers, does exactly this and gets to know their users before the onboarding experience begins.
+Here's an example from Bonsai that uses a tour to get to know its users before the onboarding experience begins.
 This enables them to offer specific contract templates and other resources that are relevant for each user.

 3. Tooltips #

 Tooltips are a more passive way of guiding a new user through your platform.
-Tooltips lean heavily on self-learning and are prompts throughout the product interface.
+Tooltips lean heavily on self-learning and are prompts throughout the user interface.

-When a user clicks on a tooltip—often a little question mark or product mascot—a short writeup of that feature or tool will popup informing the user how they can benefit from it.
-These are also known as in-app notifications.
+When a user clicks on a tooltip or hovers over it—often a little question mark, a product mascot, or an icon—a short writeup of that feature will pop up informing the user what it is and how they can benefit from it.

 Remember Microsoft’s Office Assistant, commonly known as Clippy?
 Yes, it was one of the first models (and a mascot!) of in-product tooltips.